| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 PRESSURE PULSE:

 The magnitude of the initial delayed ignition pressure pulse is unpredictable.
 The size of the delayed ignition explosion depends on the distance between the pipe rupture and the point of ignition.
 The larger this distance the larger the delayed ignition explosion.
 Depending on the location of the source of delayed ignition the pressure wave damage radius can exceed the radius of the thermal radiation damage by several fold.
-In extreme cases the delayed ignition explosion can be comparable to the blast wave from a small tactical nuclear weapon.
+In extreme cases the delayed ignition explosion is comparable to the blast wave from a small tactical nuclear weapon.
 For this reason it is important to limit the sizes of high pressure natural gas lines in urban areas.
 In the Middletown, Connecticut accident the delayed ignition blast wave shattered windows over 1.6 km away from the location of the natural gas release.
+At Englehart, Ontario the delayed igniton explosion pressure pulse tossed a length of 914 mm OD steel pipe with 9.1 mm wall thickness a distance of 150 m from the rupture point.

 FORMULA FOR SAFE DISTANCE Rs:

-The results of the formula developed herein are compared to the actual fire damage radius that occurred at Appomattox, Virginia where a 30 inch diameter buried high pressure natural gas pipeline ruptured and burned on September 14, 2008.
-Since then there have been major natural gas delayed ignition explosions and fires in urban areas such as at Middletown (suburb of Hartford), Connecticut on February 7, 2010 and at San Bruno (a suburb of San Francisco), California on September 9, 2010.
+The formula developed herein assumes that only natural gas is burning and that there is sufficient combustion air to keep the burning air-gas mixture lean.
+The results of the formula are compared to the actual fire damage radius that occurred at Appomattox, Virginia where a 30 inch diameter buried high pressure natural gas pipeline ruptured and burned in a farm field on September 14, 2008.
+There have been other major natural gas pipeline ruptures, delayed ignition explosions and fires in urban areas such as at Middletown (suburb of Hartford), Connecticut on February 7, 2010 and at San Bruno (a suburb of San Francisco), California on September 9, 2010.

 FORMULA DEVELOPMENT: